Penglai-Enclave/Penglai-Enclave-sPMP/openeuler-kernel/Documentation/admin-guide/cgroup-v2.rst

 Cgroup v2 device controller has no interface files and is implemented on top of cgroup BPF.
-To control access to device files, a user may create bpf programs of the BPF_CGROUP_DEVICE type and attach them to cgroups.
+To control access to device files, a user may create bpf programs of type BPF_PROG_TYPE_CGROUP_DEVICE and attach them to cgroups with BPF_CGROUP_DEVICE flag.
 On an attempt to access a device file, corresponding BPF programs will be executed, and depending on the return value the attempt will succeed or fail with -EPERM.

-A BPF_CGROUP_DEVICE program takes a pointer to the bpf_cgroup_dev_ctx structure, which describes the device access attempt: access type (mknod/read/write) and device (type, major and minor numbers).
+A BPF_PROG_TYPE_CGROUP_DEVICE program takes a pointer to the bpf_cgroup_dev_ctx structure, which describes the device access attempt: access type (mknod/read/write) and device (type, major and minor numbers).
 If the program returns 0, the attempt fails with -EPERM, otherwise it succeeds.

-An example of BPF_CGROUP_DEVICE program may be found in the kernel source tree in the tools/testing/selftests/bpf/dev_cgroup.c file.
+An example of BPF_PROG_TYPE_CGROUP_DEVICE program may be found in tools/testing/selftests/bpf/progs/dev_cgroup.c in the kernel source tree.

 RDMA